Depression After Breakup: Causes, Signs & How to Get Over

 3. Focus on your strengths

-The loss of a relationship means major life changes, such as moving or worsening your financial situation.
+Losing a relationship means major life changes, such as moving or worsening your financial situation.
 Breakups also mean a feeling of identity loss since so much of who we are is tied to our relationship with a significant other.

 This can lead to a loss of self-esteem and a poor self-image.
 To avoid falling into breakup depression, remember to focus on your strengths.
 For instance, put your energy into new projects or goals at work.

-Or, if you have a strength in music or fitness, you may focus on competition or events where you can be successful.
+Or, if you have a strength in music or fitness, you may focus on competitions or events where you can be successful.
 This will allow you to develop an identity and a sense of self-esteem outside of the former relationship.

 4. Make time for exercise